alexwlchan/alexwlchan.net/src/_drafts/supposedly-simple-image-layout.md

 The `display: grid;` property switches the div into grid mode, and the `-template-columns` and `-template-rows` properties tell the grid how tall/wide the columns and rows should be.

 I'm using percentages of the width/height of the overall grid, then subtracting 5&nbsp;pixels to account for the grid spacing.
+I want the rows to be equal height, and the first column to be twice as wide as the second.
 There are lots of ways to define these sizes and this may not be optimal, but it makes sense to me.
-I did try using the `fr` unit, which is the [fraction of flexible space][fr] -- but I ran into some weird issues when the content of the grid items overflowed, so I have up.
+I did try using the `fr` unit, which is the [fraction of flexible space][fr] -- but I ran into some weird issues when the content of the grid items overflowed, so I gave up.

 The `grid-row` and `grid-column` properties on individual items tell them where to sit in the grid.
 For the item on the left-hand side, the `1 / span 2` value tells it to start in row 1 and fill 2 rows.